 Then there were also some small things I found rather bizarre.
 Ibrahim totally didn’t know how his cousin ended up in the U.S..
 Yet this cousin had to pick him up.
 I would have obtained some information about him before I arrived there.
 And not even once during his entire stay he tried to figure out where this cousin lives and what the reason was for not showing up.
 I find that rather odd.
 And the fact that he was talking to a classmate during a coffee and popped the big question after five minutes, I found laughable.
 And finally I thought it was fairly simplistic how he could put that lawyer in his place while he was still following an English course for God’s sake.

 It seems it’s based on testimonies of people from the Middle East about their experiences after the attacks of 9/11.
-The way it affected their daily lives and how suddenly the American citizens had another view of them.
+The way it affected their daily lives and how suddenly the American citizens judged them different.
 Ibrahim was also seen as an invader and a threat after the events.
 “The citizen” is a contemporary drama about immigration with a rather banal and simplistic storyline.